scuama/VLATest/README.md

 Note that the repo is default to `/VLATest` instead of `~/VLATest`.

+Now, you should be able to run the minimal example in `test_vla_inference.ipynb` with OpenVLA-7b.
+If you want to test RT-1 series models and Octo, please proceed to 1.3.

 ### 1.3 Inference Setup

 Now, go to the directory where you pull the repo.
 For example, if you use the docker, ``cd /VLATest``.